 Many of the flavour ingredients could go into several of the sections (especially the umami and salty ones), just divide them around however it suits you best!
 It’s all about flexibility and using what you’ve got.

-I didn’t include any sweet ingredients here, because they are part of my basic ingredient list.
+I didn’t include any sweet ingredients here, because they are part of my basic ingredient list or breakfast list.
+More speciality baking items, I buy when needed and they will usually last for a long time.

-Herbs, spices and sauces: get 2 to 4 varieties.
+Herbs, spices and sauces: get 2 to 4 varieties (most will last for a long time, and you can build a nice collection after a while).
 Fresh, frozen, dried, or shelf-stable.
 Keep in mind:

 - They add interesting flavours to food.